-Based on the empirical research and findings of this grant, APO The research team conducted a thorough review of the current plans to improve, implement, and incorporate the forecasting TAF-M Methodology utilized by the FAA to project future Part model that is dedicated to predicting commercial-aviation 121 air traffic and operations.
-This process involved identifying network expansion and contraction by accounting for Part and understanding the underlying principles, assumptions, and 135 AAM/UAM commercial transportation service activities. parameters that govern the TAF-M Part 121 forecasts.
-As part The new model would allow inactive nodes - airports without of this process, the research team reproduced TAF-M operations substantial economic activities - to become active, as well as using Python scripts to ensure the methodology could be applied active nodes to become inactive, due to Part 135 AAM/UAM programmatically and accurately replicated.
-Subsequently, commercial transportation services attracting and dispersing the research team also conceptualized the input and output structure for the proposed Terminal Area Forecast - Modernized passenger flows respectively.
-The flexibility of the network, the key research focus, will facilitate the relaxing of the assumption 2 (TAF-M2) model which would account for potential Part 121 that the network does not change over the forecast time horizon. enplanement shifts resulting from the introduction of Part 135 This will allow the FAA to account for the growth of AAM and its AAM/UAM commercial transportation services into the NAS. impact on the NAS and assist the FAA with resource allocation Through this exercise, a comprehensive conceptual framework and continued safe integration. was developed to demonstrate how Part 135 AAM/UAM commercial transportation services could potentially interact Approach: with the TAF-M2 model.
+Based on the empirical research and findings of this grant, APO plans to improve, implement, and incorporate the forecasting model that is dedicated to predicting commercial-aviation network expansion and contraction by accounting for Part 135 AAM/UAM commercial transportation service activities.
+The new model would allow inactive nodes - airports without substantial economic activities - to become active, as well as active nodes to become inactive, due to Part 135 AAM/UAM commercial transportation services attracting and dispersing passenger flows respectively.
+The flexibility of the network, the key research focus, will facilitate the relaxing of the assumption that the network does not change over the forecast time horizon.
+This will allow the FAA to account for the growth of AAM and its impact on the NAS and assist the FAA with resource allocation and continued safe integration.